paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-012-gift-tax.md

 **(g) Special rule for charitable remainder trusts**

-(1) **In general** — If, after the transfer, the donee spouse is the only noncharitable beneficiary (other than the donor) of a qualified charitable remainder trust, subsection (b) shall not apply to the interest in such trust which is transferred to the donee spouse.
+(1) **In general** — If, after the transfer, the donee spouse is the only beneficiary who is not a charitable beneficiary (other than the donor) of a qualified charitable remainder trust, subsection (b) shall not apply to the interest in such trust which is transferred to the donee spouse.

-(2) **Definitions** — For purposes of paragraph (1), the term “noncharitable beneficiary” and “qualified charitable remainder trust” have the meanings given to such terms by section 2056(b)(8)(B).11 See References in Text note below.
+(2) **Definitions** — For purposes of paragraph (1), the term “charitable beneficiary” and “qualified charitable remainder trust” have the meanings given to such terms by section 2056(b)(8)(B).

 **(h) Denial of double deduction** Nothing in this section or any other provision of this chapter shall allow the value of any interest in property to be deducted under this chapter more than once with respect to the same donor.